 Orca AI brings cutting-edge technology into the world of maritime, with the mission of building the brain for autonomous ships, starting with aiding ships to navigate more safely at sea by providing an intelligent collision avoidance system designed for crowded waterways and the harshest, lowest visibility scenarios.
 By supplementing existing onboard sensors with cameras as well as an AI-powered navigation and vessel tracking system, crews can easily detect ships, providing them with sufficient time to remedy their course and avoid a collision.
 The system learns the maritime environment and will gradually take control over parts of the voyage in the future.

 Ouster is a leading provider of lidar and related robotics technology dedicated to bringing 3D sensing to the masses.
 It sells the OS-1 and OS-2 lidar sensors which are the most capable, powerful and affordable sensors on the market.
 The company focuses on practical, scalable engineering and prides itself on shipping products, not promises.

 SATEL is one of the world’s leading experts and innovators in independent radio networking technology.
 It develops high-quality radio technology solutions that enable reliable, secure, mission-critical connections.

-SATEL solutions are used in wide range of industrial applications – everything from electricity distribution to waterworks, from machine control to harbor logistics, from weather stations to security systems and from precise positioning to irrigation systems.
+SATEL solutions are used in a wide range of industrial applications – everything from electricity distribution to waterworks, from machine control to harbor logistics, from weather stations to security systems, and from precise positioning to irrigation systems.
 The application possibilities are endless.

 Sea Machines is a leader in pioneering autonomous control and advanced situational awareness technology for the maritime industry.
 Founded in 2015, the company builds vessel control software and systems, which increase the capability, predictability and performance of ships, workboats and commercial vessels.
 Sea Machines has offices in Boston and Hamburg.
 Learn more about Sea Machines at www.sea-machines.com.